-E-procurement, more just purchasing and sales, also allows businesses to advertise and market their products more easily and cheaply than ever before.
+E-procurement, more than just purchasing and sales, also allows businesses to advertise and market their products.
+This can be done more easily than ever before.

 How does e-procurement work?

-- Source-to-contract (S2C) – S2C is the end-to-end process a company goes through when selecting and sourcing goods or services.
+S2C is the end-to-end process a company goes through when selecting and sourcing goods or services.
 It orchestrates strategic sourcing operations and manages contracts.
-S2C generally consists of eSourcing (eAuctions and eTenders) and contract management.

-- Supplier management, which refers to the buying company taking care of the suppliers’ information, performance, relationships and interactions.
-Supplier management means having a complete overview of the information, ongoing performance and interactions of an entire supplier database.
+It refers to the buying company taking care of the suppliers’ information, performance, relationships and interactions.

-- Analytics – most tools used by companies include some sort of analytics platform, with eProcurement being no exception.
-Generally, analytics allow finance and procurement departments to analyze and reevaluate spend measures for the business.
+Most tools used by companies include some sort of analytics platform, with e-procurement being no exception.

 The e-procurement value chain